Mission, Vision, and Values

 Steven Brown is the President of Hoffman Brown Company, a commercial insurance firm located in Sherman Oaks, CA. Steve is an active member of the United Jewish Fund, past president of the Century City Business Council, and past president of the Young Entrepreneur Organization.
 Additionally, he continues to participate with SOVA, Cedars-Sinai Board of Governors, and is a Trustee of Wilshire Boulevard Temple.
 He has served on the LAFH Board of Directors for more than 13 years, bringing several years of strong support from local groups dedicated to providing food and clothing to the needy.
 Steve currently sits on our Executive and Risk Management & Audit Committees.
 He previously sat on the Fund Development Committee.

-Zeeda M. Daniele is a Senior Deputy Director of Fannie Mae’s Borrower Outreach Team, a division of Fannie Mae’s National Servicing Organization.
-Fannie Mae is a government-sponsored enterprise that works to ensure working families have access to mortgage credit to buy homes they can afford over the long term, or to help families secure quality rental housing.
-Previously, she was Vice President and Business Development Officer – Emerging Markets for Citimortgage, Inc
+Zeeda M. Daniele is currently Senior Deputy Director of Fannie Mae’s Borrower Outreach Team, A Division of Fannie Mae’s National Servicing Organization.
+Fannie Mae is a government sponsored enterprise ensuring that working families have access to mortgage credit to buy homes they can afford over the long term or that they can secure quality rental housing.
+Previous to accepting her current position, she was Vice President and Business Development Officer – Emerging Markets for Citimortgage, Inc.

-Zeeda serves on the Board of Directors and was a past President of Cabrillo Economic Development Corporation.
-Zeeda also sits on the Local Initiatives Support Corporation Loan Advisory Committee, Enterprise Community Partners Loan Advisory Committee, and is Co-Chair of Housing Options Committee for the City of Los Angeles Housing Element.
-Zeeda joined the LAFH Board in 2008, bringing more than 15 years of mortgage lending experience.
-She currently serves on the Finance & Administration Committee.
+She serves on the Board of Directors and was a past President of Cabrillo Economic Development Corporation.
+The also sits on the Local Initiatives Support Corporation Loan Advisory Committee, Enterprise Community Partners Loan Advisory Committee and is Co-Chair of Housing Options Committee for the City of L.A.
+Housing Element Advisory.
+Zeeda joined the LA Family Housing board in 2008 bringing over 15 years of mortgage lending experience.
+She previously sat on the board’s Program committee and currently serves on the Finance & Administration Committee.

-Matthew Irmas is currently an associate at Partners Trust, a real estate firm in Beverly Hills.
-He has more than 20 years of experience in real estate and the entertainment industry.
+Matthew Irmas is currently an associate at Partners Trust a real estate firm in Beverly Hills.
+He has over 20 years’ experience in real estate and the entertainment industry.

-Matthew has served on the LAFH Board for over two decades and previously served as Vice Chair.
-He currently is Chair of the Real Estate Development Committee and sits on the Executive Committee.
+Matthew joined the LA Family Housing board over 20 years ago and previously served as Vice-Chair and sat on the Fund Development committee.
+He currently is Chair of the Real Estate Development committee and sits on the Executive committee.